Pursharthzutshi/employee-managment-dashboard-client/README.md

 In this component the admin can create a new task, assign task to the employee and can also edit and delete tasks.
 Here while adding I have added a select dropdown where the admin can write name of the employee and can assign task to more than one employee. and new employee will be shown in the page.

+# Create Admin Account Component

+This component is visible at the start of the login page .
+Here the admin account can be created but the admin secret key (provided by company stored in database) is required to fill in order to create an account

+# FROM EMPLOYEE POINT OF VIEW

+The employees can see the assigned task in tasks component .
+Whenever a employees tries to login he / she can see 3 components that are Home, Task , Show all employee component